hardcore-sushi/libgocryptfs/README.md

-libgocryptfs is a re-desing of the original [gocryptfs](https://github.com/rfjakob/gocryptfs) code to work as a library.
+libgocryptfs is a re-design of the original [gocryptfs](https://github.com/rfjakob/gocryptfs) code to work as a library.
 Volumes are not mounted with [FUSE](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) but rather opened in memory and accessed through API calls.
 What the purpose ?
 - Allow the use of gocryptfs in embedded devices where FUSE is not available (such as Android)
 - Reduce attack surface by restricting volumes access to only one process rather than one user